 6. How many adults can we bring?

 Adult leaders play an important leadership role on our trips.
 A leader is to be at least 20 years of age and to be someone who is coming to minister to the teenagers in your group.
 We require a ratio of 1 adult leader for every 5 senior high school students.
 Because everything we do is geared towards youth, and we do not want to disrupt the work and feel of the week, we ask that you stay as close to this ratio as possible.
 If you bring students of both genders, you must have accompanying leaders of both genders.
 Each Adult (18 or older at the time of the mission trip) will have to go through the Safe Environment programs within their respected Diocese to attend.
-Verification of Safe Environment standing must be presented for every adult 2 weeks before the trip.
-Groups will need to provide Catholic Mission Trips Inc. with written confirmation that adult leaders have been approved to work with youth and children.
+Verification of Safe Environment standing must be presented for every adult by May 1.
+Groups will need to provide Catholic Mission Trips, Inc., with written confirmation that adult leaders have been approved to work with youth and children.

 7. What dates are available?

-Catholic Mission Trips Inc. mission trips start on Sunday evenings and end on Saturday mornings.
-Some international trips are 10 day mission Trip.
+Catholic Mission Trips, Inc., mission trips start on Sunday evenings and end on Saturday mornings.
 Visit our upcoming trips page for more details.

 8. What does a mission trip cost?

-Catholic Mission Trips Inc. trips are amazingly affordable.
-Most domestic trips are within $275-$350 per person.
-International trips start at $550.00 per person and go up from there.
+Catholic Mission Trips, Inc., trips are amazingly affordable.
+Most domestic trips are within $300-$375 per person.
+International trips start at $700.00 per person and go up from there.
 Cost varies by location.
-Cost per participant includes lodging, meals, project supplies, evening activities, a t-shirt, promotional materials and preparation guides.
+Cost per participant includes lodging, meals, project supplies, a t-shirt, and CMT Staff.
 Don’t let the cost of a mission trip prevent you from arranging life-changing events for yourself or your parish youth!
 Most people get their trips paid for by doing fundraising or getting sponsors.
 There are many people out there who are willing to donate to help such a worthy cause.